-The Need for Fair Competition
+The Need For Fair Competition

 We live in a great country and a great state.
 Both are built on a free market economy based on supply and demand.
 This valued and fundamental policy of “free market” is built into California law.
 Therefore, any agreement by which “anyone is restrained from engaging in any lawful profession, trade, or business of any kind” is “void.”
 Not “voidable” but void as if it never existed in the first place.